ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/5_PowerUps.md

 ## New Objects

-Now make objects for each of the sprites (``oBiggerBall``, ``oMultiBall``, ``oFasterPaddle``).
+Now make objects for each of the sprites (``oGrowBall``, ``oExtraBall``, ``oFasterPaddle``).
 And then, to start out, we want to program each of them to die as soon as they hit the ball.
 Can you do that?

 <details data-summary="Make the power ups die when they hit the ball" markdown="1">

 Just gotta add instance_destroy() to the ball collision event

 ```
-// oBiggerBall Collision w/ oBall Event
+// oGrowBall Collision w/ oBall Event
 instance_destroy()

-// oMultiBall Collision w/ oBall Event
+// oExtraBall Collision w/ oBall Event
 instance_destroy()

 // oFasterPaddle Collision w/ oBall Event